Inside Sales vs Outside Sales: Comparing Pros and Cons

-After nearly two years of a global pandemic, where nearly all of the workforce worked remotely, things are starting to return to business as usual.
+After nearly four years of a global pandemic, where nearly all of the workforce worked remotely, things are starting to return to business as usual.

 While it might be a slow return in some places, you are probably starting to consider again how you want your sales force to work for your business.

-After years of remote sales work, you might be ready to evaluate what formula of salesforce will best meet your needs as a business and as an employee.
-Inside vs outside sales (aka field sales), which is the better model?
+After years of remote sales work, you might be ready to evaluate what formula of sales force will best meet your needs as a business and as an employee.

 Read on as we take a closer look comparing inside and outside sales.